Inducing birth can be necessary, but it also might make sense for other reasons

 I was just recalling a funny story while in residency.
-One early Tuesday morning a family came into L&D and checked in.
+One early Tuesday morning a family came into labor & delivery and checked in.
 The husband looked terrified and was carrying his wife’s bag over his shoulder.
 He set the bag down at the check in counter and nervously presented his insurance card to the secretary and said in a cracking voice: “We are here for my wife’s seduction.”
 I laughed to myself and thought, “I hope he means induction or we are in a lot of trouble”

 This brings up a point that a lot of patients ask me about: inductions.
 Are inductions safe?
 Should I have an induction?
 What options do I have?